MMBench: Is Your Multi-modal Model an All-around Player?: The construction of MMBench

 \subsection{The Hierachical Ability Taxonomy of \ourmethod}

-Humans possess remarkable perception and reasoning capabilities, allowing them to understand and interact with the world.
+Human possess remarkable perception and reasoning capabilities.
 These abilities have been crucial in human evolution and serve as a foundation for complex cognitive processes.
 Perception refers to gathering information from sensory inputs, while reasoning involves drawing conclusions based on this information.
 Together, they form the basis of most tasks in the real world, including recognizing objects, solving problems, and making decisions~\cite{oaksford2007bayesian,fodor1983modularity}.
-In pursuit of genuine general artificial intelligence, vision-language models are also expected to exhibit strong perception and reasoning abilities.
-Therefore, we incorporate \textbf{Perception} and \textbf{Reasoning} as our top-level ability dimensions in our ability taxonomy, referred to as \textbf{L-1} ability dimension.
-For \textbf{L-2} abilities, we derive: 1. \textbf{Coarse Perception}, 2. \textbf{Fine-grained Single-instance Perception}, 3. \textbf{Fine-grained Cross-instance Perception} from \textbf{L-1 Perception}; and 1. \textbf{Attribute Reasoning}, 2. \textbf{Relation Reasoning}, 3. \textbf{Logic Reasoning} from \textbf{L-1 Reasoning}.
-To make our benchmark as fine-grained as possible to produce informative feedbacks for developing multi-modality models.
-We further derive \textbf{L-3} ability dimensions from \textbf{L-2} ones.
+In pursuit of genuine general artificial intelligence (AGI), vision-language models (VLMs) are also expected to exhibit strong perception and reasoning abilities.
+Therefore, we adopt \textbf{Perception} and \textbf{Reasoning} as level-1 (\textbf{L-1}) abilities in our taxonomy.
+After that, we incorporate more fine-grained ability dimensions into the taxonomy, and categorize them into six \textbf{L-2} and twenty \textbf{L-3} ability dimensions.
+We display the ability taxonomy in \Cref{fig:1-mm_ability} and you can find detailed definitions of each fine-grained ability in the Appendix.

-\Cref{fig:1-mm_ability} provides an overview of the existing multimodal abilities to be evaluated in \ourmethod.
-Currently, this benchmark contains 20 distinct leaf abilities (with no derivated ability dimension), offering a comprehensive assessment of various fine-grained perception and reasoning capabilities. \Cref{tab:description} gives the individual definitions of these leaf abilities, while \Cref{sec:example} illustrates each of these abilities through specific examples.
-Note that the displayed taxonomy \textbf{is not} the final version.
-We will further extend the ability taxonomy to make it more comprehensive.